Training in Malawi

 DCF - A brief history

 Disabled Christians Fellowship was formed in 1959, when Frances Poole, a woman of vision, started the first group in Bristol following her involvement with friends who had a disability.
-In the following years others have caught the vision and the work has grown from the one group to around twenty groups in Great Britain, with a lively holiday programme, a popular CD ministry & regular prayer support.
+In the following years, others caught the vision and the work grew from the one group to around twenty groups in Great Britain, with a lively holiday programme, a popular audio resource ministry, & regular prayer support.
+There are still DCF local groups around the UK.

-DCF is now part of Through the Roof, and the main office is based in Morden, Surrey, though the contact with Bristol is still maintained through members of local groups.
-DCF has been changing the lives of disabled Christians through the support and fellowship it provides for people with a disability for over fifty years.
+The original vision continues: to be a conduit through which those with a disability might get to know the love of Jesus Christ.
+DCF is now part of Through the Roof, and the main office is based in Morden, Surrey.
 People continue to come to faith and trust in Christ through the ministry and by knowing the love and care of other Christians.

-Disabled Christians Fellowship operates local groups and accessible holidays in UK and overseas.
+Through the Roof offers accessible holidays in the UK and online retreats and resources, providing both practical and spiritual support to all who need to know there can be a future and a hope.
+Our 'Together fellowship' programme includes many pastoral, prayer and fellowship opportunities, including online groups: <a "Follow this link for info on the Lounge, our online fellowship group" href="https://throughtheroof.org/2023/10/20/join-us-in-the-lounge/">the Lounge and Together at Home which meet regularly on Zoom.
 The aim of each of these is to introduce those with a disability to the love of Jesus, and for those who are already believers to strengthen their faith and aid them to grow in their walk with God.